-Upon arrival to Luang Prabang International airport, our local adventure guide will pick up then transfer you to the hotel in town centre.
-After checking in, enjoy the remainder of the day free at leisure or explore Luang Prabang’s bustling night market, which is open daily from dusk until about 10pm.
-Tasting local street food, drinking the famous Laos Beer and buying souvenirs for your family and friends.
+Upon arrival in Luang Prabang Airport, our local adventure guide will pick you up then transfer you to the hotel in town centre.
+After check in, enjoy the remainder of the day free at leisure or explore Luang Prabang’s bustling night market, which is open daily from dusk until about 10pm.

-After breakfast, we cross the river to Mekong Elephant Camp to observe elephant in their natural habitat, see the elephant bath and join with the mahouts to bath these gentle giants if you wish.
+Following breakfast, cross the river to Mekong Elephant Camp to observe elephant in their natural habitat, see the elephant bath and join with the mahouts to bath these gentle giants if you wish.
 For those who would prefer to not take part, they can view the elephant bathing from a nearby platform.
-The Elephant bathing is a great moment of fun.
+The elephant bathing is a great moment of fun.

-After bathing, begin our Elephants trek with the guidance of professional mahouts.
-The trek starts off with a ride down the river, wind through the surrounding forest over paths connecting various different villages.
+After bathing, begin our elephants trek with the guidance of professional mahouts.
+The trek starts off with a ride down the river, winding through the surrounding forest over paths connecting various different villages.
 Along the path, stop to visit a village of Khamu people.
 Stroll through village, take part in some of the villagers' daily activities, such as basket-making and crop harvesting.
-Afterwards, continue trek through panoramic views over several alluvial plains where sweet corn and tobacco grow along with traditional houses and gardens.
-For those who wish to do a more challenging excursion, please enquire further.

 Mekong Riverside Lodge